Tool for Writing Automated Tests

 When a Selenium automated test is launched, the frame starts a browser and makes the browser perform all the steps from the test, in the same way the user would do it interacting with the application.

-Specialists in automated testing often utilize Selenium.
+Specialists in test automation often utilize Selenium.